 The City of Walterboro has abundant, good quality water available.
 An investigation done in the mid-90s found that the City had a surplus capacity of 5,000,000 gallons per day and that draw-down was not a problem.
 Therefore, no outside sources will be needed in the foreseeable future.
-However, since that study was done in the mid-90s, a reevaluation of the current surplus capacity is needed, since the City has grown in population and land area.
+However, since that study was done over ten years ago there is a need for a reevaluation of the current surplus capacity as the City has grown in population and size.